 Now a luxury hotel and award-winning restaurant, Belleek Castle is a magnificent Neo-Gothic manor built in 1825 for Sir Arthur Francis Knox-Gore at a cost of £10,000.
 Eventually abandoned, the ruin was bought in 1961 and restored by craftsman, smuggler and sailor Marshall Doran.
-It’s an amazing place to look around, stay overnight or enjoy a gourmet meal.
-Tours include the Banquet Hall, Armada Bar and Armoury.

 5. Belleek Woods

 Enjoy walking or cycling along waymarked trails through Belleek Woods on the banks of the River Moy.
 Surrounding Belleek Castle, the 200-acre woodland is a natural haven with primroses, bluebells, foxgloves and wild garlic marking the seasons.
 Landmarks include the Knox-Gore Monument, known as the “Horse’s Grave”, and the stranded concrete boat.

 FAQs about visiting the Ceide Fields in Mayo